kmlhpk/kmlhpk/README.md

-# the README.md is trivial, and is left as an exercise to the reader
+# The `README.md` is trivial, and is left as an exercise to the reader.